BTrDB/btrdb-python/docs/source/concepts.rst

 aggregation values such as `min`, `max`, `mean`, etc.  This is most useful when you don't need to touch every individual value such as when you only need the count of the values over a range of time.

+These statistical queries execute in time proportional to the number of results, not the number of underlying points (i.e logarithmic time) and so you can attain valuable data in a fraction of the time when compared with retrieving all of the individual values.
+Due to the internal data structures, BTrDB does not need to read the underlying points to return these statistics!

 .. code-block:: python